ISGNeuroTeam/complex_rest_dtcd_workspaces/docs/Workspaces.md

 ## Directories

-Previously you were able to save workspaces only in a special workspaces root folder specified in dtcd_server.conf section [workspaces] base_path
+Previously you were able to save workspaces only in a special workspaces root folder specified in dtcd_workspaces.conf section [workspaces] base_path

 Now you have the opportunity to create dirs inside this directory and place your workspaces there